-Prediction markets put the probability at 5%: Will the upper bound of the target federal funds rate be 4.25% at the end of 2026.
-Currently, markets see this as unlikely (5% YES).
-The Federal Reserve, the central bank of the United States, provides the nation with a safe, flexible, and stable monetary and financial system..
+Prediction markets put the probability at 21%: Will the upper bound of the target federal funds rate be 4.25% at the end of 2026.
+Currently, markets see this as unlikely (21% YES).
+US Federal Reserve chairman Kevin Warsh arrives for a press conference in Washington, DC, on June 17, 2026.

-Polymarket prices this at 5c YES with $410K in volume.
+Polymarket prices this at 21c YES with $422K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.